Weary French bosses square up as Hollande takes on '50th worker' reform

 If they have not reached a deal on circumventing the most onerous demands of workforce number thresholds by year-end, Hollande has said he will implement the reform by decree.
 That's a risky move for a government whose unpopularity is already at record levels and has many of its Socialist Party members arguing that worker representation is a core right.

-One manager participating in talks on thresholds was skeptical about the chances of a negotiated deal and said both sides were barely on speaking terms.
+One manager participating in talks on thresholds was sceptical about the chances of a negotiated deal and said both sides were barely on speaking terms.

 "Things are very, very complicated," said the manager, who declined to give his name because of the sensitivity of the discussions.